Lori2Lori/personal-website/content/000-about-this-page.md

 ---
-title : About this webpage
+title : About this page
+description :
 ---

 On this website I'd like to share my experience with learning programming, especially web development and design.